What is Soapstone?

-Coziness through velvety touch and ageless beauty – a stone to build a relationship with throughout the years.
-We want to highlight some misconceptions about soapstone.
+This natural stone is truly an ageless beauty – a stone to build a relationship with throughout the years.

-Soapstone is a metamorphic rock which means that it was formed through heat and pressure over thousands of years.
-It is composed primarily of talc, with a variety of other soft minerals.
-Soapstone is rather a family of stones depending on the different proportions of the minerals present in it.
+Soapstone is a metamorphic rock, which means that it was formed through heat and pressure over thousands of years.
+It is composed primarily of talc with a variety of other soft minerals.

-The dominant color of this stone is grey to black which conveys the modern, timeless, minimalist character; It can be used as rustic or contemporary depending on the combination of colors and design of the kitchen.
+The dominant colors of this stone range from gray to black, which convey a modern, timeless, minimalist character; it can be used as rustic or contemporary accents depending on the combination of colors and design of the space.